 What is UNIV304?

-This course provides opportunities for global experiential learning that applies to a wide variety of majors and disciplines.
+Volunteering abroad for college students provides opportunities for global experiential learning and applies to a wide variety of majors and disciplines.
 During this course you will apply critical thinking skills, field observations, and reflective processing to explore the contextual impacts and opportunities associated with your international sustainable development projects.

 How Does UNIV304 Work?

 Get the knowledge to connect and engage with the locals!
 Complete pre-trip assignments & projects on an online platform through CWU before your trip.

 On The Ground

 Engage in dialogue circles to explore and challenge beliefs of what you’re seeing on the ground.
 Journal about your experience and impact.

 Synthesize your trip into a final project.
 Projects can vary; such as a multimedia presentation, video, or paper to share and inspire others.

 Stand out from the crowd with your leadership skills and resume!
 Complete this couse and join a network of sustainable development experts.